Drakkar-Software/OctoBot/docs/source/pages/Developer-Guide.rst

 The goal behind OctoBot is to have a **very fast and scalable** trading robot.

 To achieve this, OctoBot is entirely built around the `asyncio <https://docs.python.org/3/library/asyncio.html>`_ producer-consumer `Async-Channel <https://github.com/Drakkar-Software/Async-Channel>`_ framework which allows to very quickly and efficiently transmit data to different elements within the bot.
-The idea is all the time maintain **fully up-to-date data** without having to use update loops (that require have inefficient sleeping time) while also **waking up the evaluation chain as quickly as possible** when an update is available (without having to wait for any update cycle of any update loop).\ :raw-html-m2r:`<br>`
+The idea is all the time maintain **fully up-to-date data** without having to use update loops (that require have inefficient sleeping time) while also **waking up the evaluation chain as quickly as possible** when an update is available (without having to wait for any update cycle of any update loop).

 Additionally, in order to save CPU time, as little threads as possible are use by OctoBot (usually less than 10 with a standard setup).

 As a final touch, each CPU or memory intensive task is further optimized using `Cython <https://cython.org/>`_.
 The python code of these tasks is translated into highly optimized C code that allows for less instructions to process and optimized memory representation ending up with a huge performance increase.